Esri/dynamic-situational-awareness-qt/README.md

 ```
 # from the base of the repo
 git clone https://github.com/Esri/arcgis-runtime-toolkit-qt
-git checkout release/100.2.1
 ```
-(the release/100.2.1 branch is a snapshot which contains the latest version of the toolkit built against the 100.2.1 version of the ArcGIS Runtime SDK)

 ## Data
 The DSA app works with offline data.
 Demo data is available for Monterey, California [here](http://www.arcgis.com/home/item.html?id=82ce2d85e21c4326bc072d441b636e5e).
 Details for where to place the data are provided in the demo data's description.
 Alternatively, you can define your own data by modifying the app's configuration file.